-The Company's Annual General Meeting ('AGM') will be held on Friday, 5 March 2021 at 11:00 a.m. at the offices of Jupiter Asset Management Limited, The Zig Zag Building, 70 Victoria Street, London SWIE 6SQ.
-The Board, having consulted with the Company Secretary, has decided that shareholders will not be permitted to attend this year's AGM in person.
-Should Government advice change, the Company will release an announcement to the London Stock Exchange advising shareholders of any change to the way that the AGM will be held.
+The Company's Annual General Meeting ("AGM") will be held on Monday, 28 March 2022 at 3:00pm at the offices of Jupiter Asset Management Limited, The Zig Zag Building, 70 Victoria Street, London SWIE 6SQ.
+Notice of the AGM, containing full details of the business to be conducted at the meeting, is set out on pages 85 and 86 of this report.